6% Female Performance Research Laboratories

 Katie Rainsberger

-Katie is a graduate student in the Applied Physiology MSc program.
+Katie is a graduate student in the UCCS Applied Physiology MSc program.
 Her thesis is evaluating agreement between a laboratory and field based test of anaerobic threshold speed in trained and World Class runners.
 She will be attending the Technical University of Munich (TUM) to complete her PhD in Exercise Nutrition and Health in Fall 2025.

 Diana Mercier

-Diana is a graduate student in the Applied Physiology MSc program.
+Diana is a graduate student in the UCCS Applied Physiology MSc program.
 Her thesis is investigating the effects of fasted exercise with controlled energy availability on menstrual cycle function.

 Alex Herman